|

 Soter's winemaking experiences have been with Cabernet Sauvignon and other

 Bordeaux varieties.
-Yet he really has had a marvelous 'touch' with
+Yet he really had a marvelous 'touch' with

 Pinot Noir, routinely make good wine.